dash-ui/react/README.md

 ### useThemes()

-A hook for inserting transient CSS theme variables into the DOM.
-These variables will be injected when the hook mounts and flushed when the hook unmounts.
+A hook for inserting transient CSS theme tokens into the DOM.
+These tokens will be injected when the hook mounts and flushed when the hook unmounts.

 #### Example